SergeyHub/laravel8-horizon/README.md

 2. Visit localhost:8000 in your browser

+3. Install Redis :
+Go to https://github.com/microsoftarchive/redis/releases to Download .msi file.
+By Default Redis Server runs on the port 6379.
+Let’s Open the redis-cli and interact with the server.
+C:\Program Files\Redis\redis-cli.exe
+Double click the redis-cli.exe to start the client interface.
+Test Redis
+127.0.0.1:6379> ping
+PONG
+127.0.0.1:6379>
-3. test redis: redis-cli ping. and you will recieve PONG in response
+test redis: redis-cli ping. and you will recieve PONG in response

 4. php artisan queue:work